Skip to content

 Seniorpartnerat the table.

-Most small businesses don't need a full-time CTO yet — they need someone senior in the room when the decisions get made.
+Most small businesses don't need a full-time CTO yet.
+What they need is someone senior in the room when the big decisions get made.

 WEEKLY STAND-UP · LIVEWEEK 14DECIDE3NEXT2DONE2HIREHire: Senior engSTACKVendor: AuthPLANQ1 roadmapTECHArchitecture reviewTEAMOnboarding planSTACKDB chosenHIREHire: junior engDECISIONS / QTR47HIRES MADE6VENDOR SAVINGS$24K